onurpe/astro-paper/src/content/blog/herb.md

   - home-gardening-essentials
 draft: true
 ---
 A herb pot is a highly rewarding project for any kitchen gardener.
 You can fill it to the brim with your favorite herbs like cilantro, sage, or a medley of mints.
 The possibilities for herb combinations are endless.
 You could even create a "pasta sauce herb garden" with a mix of thyme, oregano, and basil.
-The best part about these herbs is that they thrive with frequent harvesting, making them perfect for a kitchen garden.
+The best part about these herbs is that they thrive with frequent harvesting, making them perfect for an indoor garden.
 With a simple snip, you can add fresh flavors to any dish.

 In this guide, we will focus on growing herbs from seed to harvest entirely indoors, but the same principles can be applied to transplants and cuttings.
 Pay attention to critical factors such as soil drainage, temperature, and humidity to ensure that your indoor herb garden thrives.